jsrois/jsrois.github.io/_posts/2017-06-28-continuous-integration-2k17.markdown

 <blockquote class="twitter-tweet" data-lang="es"><p lang="en" dir="ltr">after 10 years of giving talks on this, trunk-based development is still the idea that causes most controversy today! <a href="https://t.co/5EK7LQgvkh">pic.twitter.com/5EK7LQgvkh</a></p>&mdash; Jez Humble (@jezhumble) <a href="https://twitter.com/jezhumble/status/787866655598575616">17 de octubre de 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-While the trunk-based development stance generally is depicted as the opposite of _gitflow_, it is important to remark that pull requests and feature branches are perfectly compatible with trunk-based development.
+While the trunk-based development stance is generally depicted as an opposition to _gitflow_, it is important to remark that **pull requests and feature branches are perfectly compatible with trunk-based development**.
 It's only the **frequency** of integration in the mainline what matters.
-According to this, workflows where weeks (or even months) pass until feature branches merge into master should be avoided.
+According to this, situations in which weeks (or even months) pass until feature branches are merged into master should be avoided.

-Embrace the **commit early and often** mantra, but also merge to the mainline as soon as possible, everyday if you can.
-Implement toggle mechanisms and make the design abstractions of your system cope with different features or lines of work.
-Checkout the Continuous Integration
+Then, what can we do?
+Embracing the **commit early and often** mantra, but also **merge to the mainline as soon as possible**, everyday if you can.
+Implementing _toggle_ mechanisms and make the design abstractions of your system cope with different features or lines of work.

 #### Build automation is a team effort